 - Earn a high school diploma or GED

-- Earn a vocational certificate in over 30 trades, including wildland firefighting, forestry, information and business technology and construction trades
+- Earn a vocational certificate in over 30 trades aligned with industry certifications

 - Participate in work-based learning with employers in high-growth industries